Spatially isotropic homogeneous spacetimes: Classification of kinematical Lie pairs

 Let us consider those kinematical Lie algebras which have analogs for all $D\geq 3$.
 (They also have analogs for $D<3$, but we will discuss them again separately in that context.)
 These are listed in Table~\ref{tab:generic}, which is borrowed from \cite[Table~17]{Figueroa-OFarrill:2017tcy} with some small modification.
 We only list those nonzero Lie brackets in addition to \eqref{eq:kin}, which are understood as given.
 The numbering in this and other tables is somewhat arbitrary, but might help in referring to those Lie algebras which are otherwise nameless.
 Although we are aware that referring to some of these kinematical Lie algebras by name presupposes a geometrical interpretation of the generators which may or may not be the right interpretation depending on the actual homogeneous space under consideration, we do feel that it helps to orient the reader if we point out to which named Lie algebras (when the name exists) the Lie algebras in Table~\ref{tab:generic} are isomorphic.
 In this spirit, let us also mention in this and other tables the isomorphism type of the Lie algebra, when known.
 To this end let us introduce in Table~\ref{tab:notation} some notation for the named Lie algebras appearing in this section.

 In discussing the automorphisms of kinematical Lie algebras we will fix the rotational subalgebra $\r$ and concentrate on automorphisms which are the identity on $\r$ and in this way focus only on their action on the non-rotational generators.
-Since automorphisms must commute with the action of the rotations and the vector representation is irreducible (also upon complexification) they are necessarily of the form
+Since automorphisms must commute with the action of the rotations and the vector representation is irreducible (also upon complexification) they are necessarily of the form\footnote{ In $D=3$ one might conceive of adding multiples of the rotation generators $\J$ to the transformation properties of $\B$ and $\P$, but one can show that in automorphisms of $\k$ no such terms appear.}

 for some $a,b,c,d,\Delta \in \RR$ and $\Delta (ad - bc) \neq 0$.
 In other words, the automorphism group of $\k$ will be a subgroup of $\GL(2,\RR) \times \RRnZ$.